thisisevilevil/evilevil365/_posts/2024-04-10-UpdateDriversBIOS-DellCommandUpdate.md

 ## Importing ADMX Templates

-To get the ADMX templates required from managing DCU, you will need to download Dell Command Update.
-You can always find the latest version here: https://www.dell.com/support/kbdoc/en-us/000177325/dell-command-update
+To get the ADMX templates required from managing DCU, you can extract the Dell Command | Update installer you previously downloaded.

 Once you have it downloaded, open it and click extract.
 Extract to a folder of your choice.